zeromq/pyzmq/docs/source/howto/build.md

 pyzmq 26 has a whole new build system using CMake via [scikit-build-core].

-~all options can be specified via environment variables, in order to play nicely with pip.
+~all options can be specified via environment variables with the same name, in order to play nicely with pip.

 ## Installing from source